 The pedestrian bridge, Little Mac, crosses 75 feet above the ravines, connecting the north and south sections of the Allendale Campus.

 Note: Email and password are case sensitive.

 |Social Science elective||3|

 - Degree offered: B.S.N.

-- This guide fulfills the Michigan Transfer Agreement (MTA).
-Humanities electives must be selected from different disciplines.
+- This guide fulfills the Michigan Transfer agreement (MTA).
 Social science elective must be a non-PSY course.
+Humanities elecitves must be selected from different disciplines.
 Please check with your community college advisor for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 Admission to the nursing program is competitive.
 Students who only meet minimum requirements may not be competitive.
 Multiple selection criteria are used to determine admission to the nursing program.
 These include but are not limited to:

 - Declare nursing as a major prior to nursing application submission

 - Overall GPA of 3.0 or above (includes non-GVSU college credits) and complete all pre-requisite courses with a "C" (not C-) or higher

 - A completed nursing application by the deadline